dotnet/designs/proposed/SerializerGoals5.0.md

 It used a simple (non-Roslyn) code generator using the existing custom Value converter model.
 Various serializer features (null handling, property lookup on deserialization, reference handling, async support, use of custom converters, etc) would need to be baked into the generated code.
 Thus the resuling code generation will be large, complex and not servicable.
 At the extreme (with no new helper methods exposed the serializer), each converter would need to implement all of the various features of the serializer.

 ## Metadata provider code-gen
-A run-time only prototype (not the actual generator) was created for this by @steveharter (see sample generated code below).
+A run-time only [prototype](https://github.com/steveharter/runtime/tree/ExtConverters) which does not include the actual code generator was created by @steveharter (see sample generated code below).
 It makes public the existing internal metadata classes including `JsonClassInfo` and `JsonPropertyInfo`.

 It allows for minimal code gen and overlaps with other requested features including property ordering, before and after callbacks, and programmatic reading and writing of metadata.